Annapurna Base Camp Short Trek - 7 Days

 How much money should I personally carry for the Annapurna Base Camp Trek of 7 days?

 The cost of food, accommodation, and transportation is already covered by your trekking package.
 The coverage for food is three meals a day, which include breakfast, lunch, and dinner.
 The transportation cost does not cover private vehicle hiring or flight costs.
 Therefore, any other service you want to enjoy will be at your personal expense.
-During the trek, there isn’t much you can do so separating around US$20-25 per day should be enough.
+During the trek, there isn’t much you can do, so budgeting around US$20-25 per day should be enough.
 But Pokhara can be enticing, as there are many things to do, so it will totally depend on how you spend your money.

 What amenities can I expect during the ABC Trek?